-Assessment Consideration Range of Conduct Civil Penalty Range Nature Records: Examples: Missing, inaccurate, or incomplete records Activities: Examples: Performance or conduct of activities: inspections, tests, maintenance, meetings, notifications, reports, emergency response, not preparing procedures, not complying with a special permit, not complying with a PHMSA order, or not following procedures Equipment/Facilities: Examples: Equipment not installed, missing, defective, inoperative, not properly sized, or not compatible with transported commodity Records Examples: Weight the second s \$1,728 \$8,640 Circumstances Operator self-reported the violation to PHMSA (PHMSA includes State Partners) before it was discovered by PHMSA PHMSA discovered the violation Public reported the violation to PHMSA (including State Partners) or public inquiry lead to investigation, verified by PHMSA Variable credit \$13,824
+Assessment Consideration Range of Conduct Civil Penalty Range Nature Records: Examples: Missing, inaccurate, or incomplete records Activities: Examples: Performance or conduct of activities: inspections, tests, maintenance, meetings, notifications, reports, emergency response, not preparing procedures, not complying with a special permit, not complying with a PHMSA order, or not following procedures Equipment/Facilities: Examples: Equipment not installed, missing, defective, inoperative, not properly sized, or not compatible with transported commodity It is a special permit of the property sized in the property sized is a special permit.
+Examples: Equipment not installed, missing, defective, inoperative, not properly sized, or not compatible with transported commodity It is a special permit is a special permit in the property sized is a special permit.
+It is a special permit is a special permit.
+Examples: Equipment not installed, missing, defective, inoperative, not property sized, or not compatible with transported commodity. \$1,440 Circumstances Operator self-reported the violation to PHMSA (PHMSA includes State Partners) before it was discovered by PHMSA (Does not apply to operator post-accident/incident self-reporting.)
+PHMSA or a State partner discovered the violation Public reported the violation to PHMSA (including State Partners) Variable credit \$13,824

-Gravity Violation occurred; however, pipeline safety was minimally affected Violation occurred in areas that are not in an HCA (High Consequence Area) or not in an HCA "could affect" segment Violation occurred in an HCA or in an HCA "could affect" segment Violation increased the severity of an accident/incident Violation was a causal factor for an accident /incident The number of instances of a violation incrementally increases the penalty \$1,728 Accident/Incident Consequences Factor Multipliers for the base penalty applied for any and all assessment considerations: Reportable accident or incident Unintentionally released Gas Hazardous Liquid releases Hospitalization injuries Fatalities Unlimited Culpability Based on operator actions before the violation occurred: After the operator found the non-compliance, the operator took documented action to address the cause of the non-compliance, and corrected the non-compliance before PHMSA learned of the violation.
-(Does not apply for operator Post-accident/incident enforcement actions.
+Gravity Violation occurred; however, pipeline safety was minimally affected Violation occurred NOT within a HCA or "could affect" HCA, and NOT within an area required to be covered by a gas distribution system integrity management program Violation occurred within a HCA or "could affect" HCA, or within an area required to be covered by a gas distribution system integrity management program Violation increased the severity of an accident/incident Violation was a causal factor in an accident /incident The number of instances of a violation incrementally increases the penalty Accident/Incident Consequences Factor Multipliers for the base penalty applied for any and all assessment considerations: Reportable accident or incident Unintentionally released Gas Hazardous Liquid releases Hospitalization injuries \$1,440 Culpability Based on operator actions before the violation occurred: After the operator found the non-compliance, the operator took documented action to address the cause of the non-compliance, and corrected the non-compliance before PHMSA learned of the violation.
+(Does not apply for operator Post-accident/incident enforcement actions.)
 After the operator found the non-compliance, the operator took documented action to address the cause of the non-compliance, and was in the process of correcting the non-compliance before PHMSA learned of the violation.
 (Does not apply to operator Post-accident/incident enforcement actions.)
-The operator failed to comply with a requirement that was clearly applicable.
-The operator made a deliberate decision not to comply with a requirement that was clearly applicable. -\$25,920 The operator took egregious action (examples: manipulation of records or reconfiguration of equipment) that evidenced an effort to evade compliance or conceal non-compliance. \$2,056,320
+After the operator found the non-compliance, the operator took documented action to address the cause of the non-compliance, and was in the process of correcting the non-compliance before PHMSA learned of the violation.
+(Does not apply to operator Post-accident/incident enforcement actions.)
+The operator failed to comply with an applicable requirement.
+The operator made a deliberate decision not to comply with an applicable requirement.
+The operator took egregious action (examples: manipulation of records or reconfiguration of equipment) that evidenced an effort to evade compliance or conceal non-compliance. -\$25,920